-Target achievement Segment Targets for 2018 19 in 2018 19 Targets for 2019 20 Fruit Fruit preparations business Injury rate2: 1.5 Lost day rate2: 20 ✓ Injury rate: 1.4 ✓ Lost day rate: 15.4 Injury rate2: 1.25 Lost day rate2: 17 Fruit juice concentrate business Careful documentation and analysis of all workplace accidents; identification of preventive measures and communication of these measures across the business.
-Starch Reduction in the number of workplace accidents to fewer than twelve in the financial year through implementation of site-specific packages of measures. ✗ In the reporting year there were 27 workplace accidents ✓ Injury rate and lost day rate were reduced from the prior year.
-Continuation of the workplace safety initiative started in 2018/19, with the "golden rules for work - safe and healthy together"; awareness-building through training of every employee; implemen- tation of a uniform segment-wide floor marking scheme and safety equipment system.
-Sugar Continuing implementation of site-specific measures.
-Injury rate and lost day rate were reduced from the prior year.
+Target achievement Segment Targets for 2018 19 in 2018 19 Targets for 2019 20 Fruit Fruit preparations business Injury rate 2 : 1.5 Lost day rate 2 : 20 ✓ Injury rate2: 1.4 ✓ Lost day rate2: 15.4 Injury rate2: 1.25 Lost day rate2: 17 Fruit juice concentrate business Careful documentation and analysis of all workplace accidents; identification of preventive measures and communication of these measures across the business.
+Starch Reduction in the number of workplace accidents 2 to fewer than twelve in the financial year through implementation of site-specific packages of measures. ✗ In the reporting year there were 27 workplace accidents2 ✓ Injury rate2 and lost day rate2 were reduced from the prior year.
+Continuation of the workplace safety initiative started in 2018 19, with the "golden rules for work - safe and healthy together"; awareness-building through training of every employee; implementation of a uniform segment-wide floor marking scheme and safety equipment system.
+Sugar Continuing implementation of site-specific measures. ✓ Injury rate 2 and lost day rate 2 were reduced from the prior year.
 Continuing implementation of site-specific measures.

-Non-permanent (i.e., fixed-term or temporary) and permanent employees within the GRI reporting boundaries
+1 Non-permanent (i.e., fixed-term or temporary) and permanent employees within the GRI reporting boundaries (see page 42).

-(see page 10).

-See definition on page 54.
+2 See definition on page 86.